IT Compliance Explained

-What Is Compliance and Why Is It Important?
+What Is Compliance, and Why Is It Important?

 The cost of non-compliance can be very high.
 It depends on the framework, violation, and other factors.
 Let’s take GDPR as an example.
-For severe violations, a fine reaches up to 20 million euros or up to 4% of the violator’s total global turnover, whichever is higher.
+For severe violations, a fine reach up to 20 million euros or up to 4% of the violator’s total global turnover, whichever is higher.

 Achieving compliance doesn’t guarantee that you will not face a security incident.
 Still, to become compliant, a company implements many good security practices that will reduce the probability of a breach.
 It is always reasonable to continue improving your security, even if formal compliance requirements have been achieved.

-IT Compliance Standards and Regulations
+IT Compliance Checklist: Standards and Regulations

 GDPR protects the security and privacy of data belonging to EU citizens and residents.
 So, if your company operates with such data, GDPR may be applied to you (even if your company isn’t located in the European Union).